portxchange/developer-documentation/key-management.md

 1. Do not publish API keys in your source code.
 If a key is exposed in a source file, consider revoking it and generating a substitution.
 1. Use a separate key for each automated system.
 In the event of key exposure, the affected systems will be limited to one that used that key.
 1. Rotate the keys.
 The suggested frequency is every 3 or 6 months.
 1. Review the keys.
 If the key is not used anymore, consider revoking and deleting them.
-Dangling keys poses a security risk.
+Dangling keys pose a security risk.